sdiehl/tiny-qtt/README.md

 # tiny-qtt

+A small Rust type checker for Quantitative Type Theory, written mostly while I was on holiday after a few too many glasses of wine.
+So don't take this too seriously, but itis fun.

-My first attempt at a basic Rust implementation of Quantitative Type Theory, following McBride's [I Got Plenty o' Nuttin'](https://personal.cis.strath.ac.uk/conor.mcbride/PlentyO-CR.pdf) and Atkey's [Syntax and Semantics of Quantitative Type Theory](https://bentnib.org/quantitative-type-theory.pdf).
+Based on McBride's [I Got Plenty o' Nuttin'](https://personal.cis.strath.ac.uk/conor.mcbride/PlentyO-CR.pdf) and Atkey's [Syntax and Semantics of Quantitative Type Theory](https://bentnib.org/quantitative-type-theory.pdf).

+The neat trick is that every binder carries a multiplicity, a little budget drawn from the zero-one-many semiring:

+- `0` means erased.
+The variable is real to the type checker and invisible at runtime, perfect for the phantom type arguments you never wanted to pay for.
+- `1` means linear.
+Use it exactly once.
+Not zero times, not twice, once, like a good bottle.
+- `w` means whatever.
+Use it as much as you like.

-QTT is cool because every binder is graded by a multiplicity drawn from the zero-one-many semiring: `0` erases a variable (it exists only for typing), `1` demands it be used exactly once, and `w` allows any number of uses.
-The type checker tracks a usage vector and checks it against these budgets, so linearity, erasure, and the contrast between multiplicative `*` and additive `&` pairs all fall out of one resource discipline.
+The checker drags a usage vector around and reconciles it against those budgets.
+The pleasant surprise is how much falls out for free: linearity, erasure, and the difference between multiplicative pairs `*` (you get both) and additive pairs `&` (you pick one) are all just the same accounting done honestly.

 ```bash
 cargo build